bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 ```bash
 sed 'y/ACGT/UGCA/' FILE_DNA.fasta > FILE_RNA.fasta
 ```
-The *"y"* command in sed is used to map characters.
+The *"y"* is used to map characters.
 It replaces each character in the first set (ACGT) with the corresponding character in the second set (UGCA), one-to-one.
 So in this case A becomes U, C becomes G, G becomes C and T becomes A.
 This command is applied on FILE_DNA.fasts and, since `sed` outputs to screen by default, we redirect the result to a new file.